MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-outlook.md

 ## <a name="adding-the-add-ins-manually"></a>Adding the Add-ins Manually
 In some cases, the add-ins do not get added automatically to Outlook.
 Even if you or a colleague ran the assisted setup guide on behalf of the company, [!INCLUDE[d365fin](includes/d365fin_md.md)] might not show up in Outlook.
 If you experience this issue, you can add the [!INCLUDE[d365fin](includes/d365fin_md.md)] add-ins manually.

 First, you must verify that you have access to the add-ins in your Office 365 account.
-Quite simply open your Outlook Web Access in a browser, and then add `/owa/#path=/options/manageapps` to the URL in the address bar.
+Quite simply open your Outlook in a browser, and then add `/owa/#path=/options/manageapps` to the URL in the address bar.
 This opens the **Manage add-ins** page, where you can enable [!INCLUDE[d365fin](includes/d365fin_md.md)] for your Outlook.
 Then, when you navigate back to Outlook, [!INCLUDE[d365fin](includes/d365fin_md.md)] should be available.

 Similarly in the Outlook desktop client, you can verify that [!INCLUDE[d365fin](includes/d365fin_md.md)] is listed on the **Manage Add-ins** page.